Understanding the __utmz Google Analytics Cookie 1

 So why the __utmz Cookie?

-Imagine a scenario wherein a visitor first sees a post of yours on Facebook (much like you at this moment!!), or on Google … or other traffic sources.
+Imagine a scenario wherein a visitor first sees a post of yours on Facebook, or on Google … or other traffic sources.
 The visitor comes to the site, checks out a few pages and goes away (… such a shame!!).
-After a couple of days, the same visitor comes back to the site via an ad and decides to leave his information on one of your contact forms (I do hope you are using these!).
-How would you know that the user is a repeat visitor?
-The form will only contain data which is pertaining to the visitor’s current visit (that too, if you configure this correctly).
+After a few days, the same visitor comes back to the site via an ad.
+This time the visitor leaves his information on one of your contact forms (I do hope you are using these!).

 So, whom would you attribute this event to?
 Your advertisement (the later) or your social media sharing (the former)?
 Do you believe in first impressions or do you believe in the recency effect?

-I treat the __utmz cookie as equivalent to a real person!!
-Associated with it is a story, this story is usually rolled out in a set of visits, can be tracked down using Google Analytics if you are willing to sift through the data that is available to you.
+Associated with it is a story, this story which rolls out in a set of visits.
+Google Analytics can tell you if you are willing to sift through the data that is available to you.

 What can we do with this Cookie?